emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks good + works well on mobile. ✔️
 1. Custom version of artplayer.js. 🟡
 1. Has built in watch parties, streams are synced, but are not controllable by both watchers. 🟡

 ***
-## VoidFlix
-### Score: 14/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does have episode auto-next on some servers. 🟡
-1. Sites UI is fine but has room for improvement. 🟡
-1. The site has watch lists, and you can login to sync them across devices. ✔️
-1. Has decent sorting and AI recommendations. ✔️
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site looks good + works well on mobile. ✔️
-1. Site uses a customized version of artplayer.js. 🟡
-1. Site has links to external watch party sites. 🟡

-***
 ## TMovie